katjagonzales/Global-CO2-Emissions-Analysis-Python/README.md

 - Investigating different sources of energy and respective levels of emissions.

 ## Data
-The dataset is publicly disclosed open data collected by
+The dataset is publicly disclosed open data collected by [Our World in Data](https://ourworldindata.org/co2-and-greenhouse-gas-emissions)